MystenLabs/sui/doc/src/explore/wallet-browser.md

 ## Install the Sui Wallet Chrome Browser Extension

-The Sui Wallet is provided as a Chrome browser extension.
-You can use the extension with any Chrome-based browser.
+To use the Sui Wallet you must install a Chrome browser extension.
+You can use the extension with any browser that supports Chrome extensions from the Google Chrome Store.

 1. Open the [Sui Wallet](https://chrome.google.com/webstore/detail/sui-wallet/opcgpfmipidbgpenhmajoajpbobppdil) page on the Google Chrome Store.
 1. Click **Add to Chrome**.
 1. Acknowledge the message about permissions for the extension, and then click **Add Extension**.

 ## Create a new wallet

 If you don't yet have a Sui Wallet, create a new one.
 To import an existing wallet, see [Import an existing Sui Wallet](#import-an-existing-sui-wallet).

-   1. Open the Sui Wallet extension in your browser then click **Get Started**.
+1. Open the Sui Wallet extension in your browser and then click **Get Started**.
 1. Click **Create new wallet**.
 1. Click the checkbox to accept the Terms of Service.
 1. Click **Create Wallet Now**.
 1. Copy the Recovery passphrase and store it in a safe location.
 1. Click **Done**.

 If you lose access to your wallet, you can recover it only with the recovery passphrase.
 If you lose the passphrase, you lose access to your wallet and any funds or NFTs stored in it.

 ## Import an existing Sui Wallet

 You can use your Sui Wallet on multiple devices and browsers.
-After you create your first Sui Wallet, use the 12-word recovery passphrase to import your wallet to a new browser or device.
+After you create a Sui Wallet, use the 12-word recovery passphrase to import your wallet to a new browser or device.

-   1. Open the Sui Wallet extension in your browser then click **Get Started**.
+1. Open the Sui Wallet extension in your browser.
-   1. Click **Import a wallet**.
+1. Click **Get Started**, then click **Import a wallet**.
-   1. Enter your 12-word recovery passphrase then click **Import Wallet Now**.
+1. Enter your 12-word recovery passphrase, and then click **Import Wallet Now**.

 ## Add Sui tokens to your Sui Wallet

 When you first open the wallet you have no coins in it.
 You can add tokens to your wallet through Discord.
 You need an active Discord account to access the Sui channels.

-   1. Open the Sui Wallet extension in your browser.
+1. Click **Coins**.
 1. Click the small clipboard icon next to your address to copy it.
-It's displayed near the top and starts with 0x.
+It's near the top of the wallet and starts with 0x.
-   1. Open the [devnet-faucet](https://discord.com/channels/916379725201563759/971488439931392130) channel in Discord.
+1. Open the Sui [devnet-faucet](https://discord.com/channels/916379725201563759/971488439931392130) channel in Discord.
-   1. Use the !faucet command with your wallet address to request tokens for your wallet:
+1. Use the `!faucet` command with your wallet address to request tokens:
    `!faucet 0x6c04ed5110554acf59ff1b535129548dd9a0c741`
    Replace the address in the command with your wallet address.

-After you use the command a message that "5 test SUI objects are heading to your wallet" displays.
-You can then see 250,000 SUI tokens in your wallet.
+The channel bot displays a message that "5 test SUI objects are heading to your wallet".
+You can then see 250,000 SUI tokens in your wallet, nice!

 ## View your account balance

 To view your account balance, click **Coins**.
 The wallet shows your SUI balance and lists the other coins in your wallet, if any.

 ## Send coins

-You can send coins from your wallet to another wallet or account address.
+You can send coins from your wallet to another address.

 1. Open the Sui Wallet extension in your browser.
 1. Click **Coins** and then click **Send**.
-   1. In the **Amount** field, enter the number of SUI tokens to send then click **Continue**.
+1. In the **Amount** field, enter the number of SUI tokens to send, and then click **Continue**.
-   1. Enter the recipient address to send to.
-Make sure to use the correct address.
-   1. Click **Send Coins Now**.
+1. Enter the recipient's address, then click **Send Coins Now**.

-## View recent transactions
+## View recent transaction details

-The wallet displays the recent transaction to and from your wallet address.
-You can view all transactions in [Sui Explorer](https://explorer.devnet.sui.io/).
+The wallet displays the recent transactions to and from your wallet on the **Activity** tab.
+Click on any transaction to view transaction details.

+## View all transactions in Sui Explorer

+You can view all transactions for your address in [Sui Explorer](https://explorer.devnet.sui.io/).

+To view all of the transactions for your address, click **Apps** and then click **View account on Sui Explorer**.

+Sui Explorer opens with the details for your wallet address displayed.

 ## Mint an NFT

 You can mint your own NFTs directly from the Sui Wallet.

-   1.
+Click **Apps**, then click **Mint NFT**.
+In the current version you can mint only example NFTs.

-## Transfer an NFT
+## Send an NFT

-## View transaction details in Sui Explorer
+You can use Sui Wallet to send an NFT to another address.

+1. Click **NFTs**.
+1. Click on the NFT to send, and then click **Send NFT**.
+1. Enter the recipient address then click **Send NFT Now**.
+1. Click **Done** to return to the wallet.

-## Connected apps
+## View connected apps

 You can view the apps you connected your wallet to on the ---need more info---

+## Disconnect from an app

 ## Wallet playground